 - 7.1 The Greater Manchester Combined Authority charges the Council for Waste Disposal and Transport Services in the form of levies and a statutory charge.
 It also charges for some other regionally provided services.
 In addition, the Environment Agency also charges a levy for services.
 The Council has no discretion over the payment of levies and statutory charges. - 7.2 As reported to Council on 01 March 2023, it had been assumed that a charge of £1.4m would be levied to support the Mayoral Bus Reform initiative.
 This contribution will now be made in 2025/26.
-Overall the contribution to levies will be £2.1m less than forecast in March 2023. - 7.3 The increased contribution to levies/contributions for 2025/26 results from the £1.4m for the Mayoral Bus Reform initiative and will be funded on a one-off basis by the use of reserves. - 7.4 Members will be aware that this financial year, the GMCA has returned to the Council its share of excess 2020/21 Waste Disposal service reserves at a value of £2.8m.
-This refund will be held in the Council's reserves at the end of the 2023/24 financial year and used to support the revenue budget in 2024/25. - 7.5 It is also anticipated that the Council's contribution to the Environment Agency Levy will remain unchanged at an increase of £0.002m.
+Overall the contribution to levies will be £2.0m less than forecast in March 2023. - 7.3 The increased contribution to levies/contributions for 2025/26 results from the £1.4m for the Mayoral Bus Reform initiative and will be funded on a one-off basis by the use of reserves. - 7.4 Members will be aware that this financial year, the GMCA has returned to the Council its share of excess 2020/21 Waste Disposal service reserves at a value of £2.8m.
+This refund will be held in the Council's reserves at the end of the 2023/24 financial year and used to support the Revenue Budget in 2024/25. - 7.5 The Council's contribution to the Environment Agency Levy has not changed significantly.